New Technologies Break the Sound Barriers

 The following features distinguish the new sound system technology by Akustiks that should be making its way into projects now on the boards.

-• Dependable – A robust platform to insure trouble-free operation during performances.
+• Dependable – A robust platform to ensure trouble-free operation during performances.
 Because computers for operation are not necessary, this system

 will not “crash” or “lockup”—a system operator’s nightmare.